chrisayudha08/chrisayudha08/README.md

 - Excited on data!
-- A student of Purwadhika Digital School on Data Science & Machine Learning
+- Data Science & Machine Learning on Purwadhika Digital School
+- Applied Data Science on WorldQuant university
 - Striving to devour new knowledge

 Find me on: